Mitch Meeuwsen

-Mitch Meeuwsen (born April 20, 1982) is a graduate assistant football coach at Oregon State University.
+Mitch Meeuwsen (born April 20, 1982) is an American former professional football player.
+He played college football for the Oregon State Beavers.
+He was later a graduate assistant football coach at his alma mater Oregon State University.

-Early years
+Early life

 Mitch Meeuwsen was born in Hillsboro but grew up in Forest Grove.
 Meeuwsen played football, basketball and baseball while growing up and spent the summers camping and traveling for sports with his family.
 Meeuwsen's parents still reside in his hometown along with many extended family members that are in the surrounding communities.

 High school

 Meeuwsen attended Forest Grove High School in Forest Grove, Oregon.
 He was named an honorable mention All-America by USA Today, 1st Team All-State as a Safety, and honorable mention All-State as quarterback for the Vikings.
 Meeuwsen was also 3rd Team All-State in Basketball and 1st Team All-State in Baseball.
 He was the Pacific-8 Conference Player of the Year in all three sports.
 He is a 2000 graduate of Forest Grove High School.